SaneenKP/SaneenKP/README.md

 - :open_book:	 looking for open source projects to contribute.

-- 💬 Ask me about anything || teach me about anythin..
+- 💬 Ask me about anything || teach me about anything..
 Always happy to help and happy to get helped :heart:

 - 📫 How to reach me **[saneenkp2000@gmail.com](saneenkp2000@gmail.com)**
 <br>